Fixing a Common Gas Furnace Problem: Flame Sensor Cleaning

 This common furnace problem is a dirty flame sensor.

 What is a Flame Sensor?
+And How Does a Flame Sensor Work?

 A furnace flame sensor is a stainless-steel rod with a ceramic or porcelain cover.
 You’ll find it behind the burners, most typically on the opposite side of the ignitor.
 Simply put, its job is to sense when there is a flame.
 When there is, the flame sensor signals for your furnace to keep sending gas to keep the heat going.

-Does every furnace have a flame sensor?
+Does every furnace have one?

-No. If yours has a spark ignitor instead of a flame sensor rod, then the furnace ignitor is also doing the job of a sensor.
+No. If yours has a spark ignitor instead of a sensor rod, then the furnace ignitor is also doing the job of a sensor.

 How does a flame sensor work?